Where to buy PlayStation 5: PS5 restock US and UK guide (updated TODAY)

 GameStop

-GameStop surprised customers with drop of Xbox Series X and Xbox Series S bundles online during Black Friday week, before making both Microsoft and Sony's console available in stores on the big day itself.
-Units were limited to a minimum of two per store, and one per customer, so we'll have to wait and see if GameStop's stock has dried up, or it's holding some more back for the pre-Christmas rush.View Deal
+GameStop surprised customers with drop of Xbox Series X and Xbox Series S bundles online during Black Friday week, before making both Microsoft and Sony's console available in stores on the big day itself, although units were limited to a minimum of two per store, and one per customer.
+It may be holding back more stock for the pre-Christmas rush, so we'll be checking its social media feed for updates.View Deal

 Meijer